Need4Oxygen/Battlefinder/CONTRIBUTING.md

 Contribution applications are open via our [Discord Server](https://discord.gg/9F6dmbV).
 It is necessary to be on the server to contribute to this project, since it's going to be the main channel of communication between Contributors and Main Devs.

-Once your application is approved, you will be added as an external collaborator of the project, which will give you the necessary permissions to create and push new branches.
-Please read the Branch Rules section.

 ## Getting Started